 You guys have been asking me for a way to donate for ages now, here's your chance.
 If you love Kitsu, and you have the means to put something towards keeping the lights on, your help would be greatly appreciated.
 Your money will go directly towards our monthly operating expenses, nobody on the Kitsu team is taking a salary right now.
 It's all server costs.

 We planned on launching Kitsu PRO as a way of supporting the site, but the unexpected suspension didn't give us the time to do that.
-Anyone donating $20 or more will be given a year of PRO when we're back online.
-PRO users will have a badge beside their name showing that they're a site supporter, an ad-free experience and a few anime-related discounts.
+Anyone donating $20+ will get a year of PRO and $50+ will get a year of PATRON when we're back online.
+More info on both can be seen below:

 Thanks for being here, I love that we've built something that has reached you — wherever in the world you are.
 Here's to the many awesome things we have planned for the future!